ethanwhite/moore-ddd/supplement.md

 The primary limit to the progress of data science at the moment is human capital.
-There is too much data and too many important problems to be addressed by the small number of individuals with the combination of computational and analytic skills to work with large amounts of heterogeneous data.
-To address this issue my group will continue to pursue a three-pronged approach.
+There is too much data and too many important problems to be addressed by the small number of individuals with the combination of computational and analytical skills to work with and understand large amounts of heterogeneous data.
+To address this issue my group will continue to pursue a three-pronged
+approach:

 1. Training scientists in the skills and ways of thinking of data science, and doing so in collaborative ways that influence science broadly.